Prince Andrew Learned Of Jeffrey Epstein’s Suicide At Balmoral With The Queen

 Sarah Ferguson, still styled as the Duchess of York, was also embroiled in the Jeffrey Epstein scandal as she received a loan from the American billionaire, says The Inquisitr.

-Ferguson was introduced to Epstein through her then-husband, Prince Andrew, and at one point she borrow a “significant amount of money” in order to pay off a former assistant.
+Ferguson was introduced to Epstein through her then-husband, Prince Andrew, and at one point she borrowed a “significant amount of money” in order to pay off a former assistant.
 In 2011 after Epstein’s initial arrest, the Duchess of York released a statement suggesting that she regretted ever being involved with Epstein.

 Ferguson added that she “abhor[s] pedophilia and any sexual abuse of children and know that this was a gigantic error of judgment on my behalf.
 I am just so contrite I cannot say. ”